 Congress and local communities use federal homelessness data to set priorities for funding, services, and action.

-- HUD data that purports to show decreased rates of homelessness among families with children and among youth contribute to decreased attention, focus, and funding for family and youth programs, as well as a sense of complacency.
-The inaccurate data create the mistaken impression that current federal policies and approaches, such as Rapid Rehousing and other “one size fits all” approaches, are “working” and should be continued — a view that is not shared by local service providers and educators who see the tragic results of HUD homeless assistance policies on a daily basis.
+- HUD data that purports to show decreased rates of homelessness among families and youth contribute to decreased attention, focus, and funding for family and youth programs, as well as a sense of complacency.
+The inaccurate data create the mistaken impression that current federal policies and approaches are “working” and should be continued — a view that is not shared by many local service providers and educators.